DavidRobertKeller/mail/README.md

 * send
 * forward
 Attachment:
-* physical that cannot be digitalized : DVD, Plan, Token, etc
+* physical items that cannot be digitalized : DVD, Plan, Token, etc
-* physical that can be digitalized : letter, delivery slip, etc.
+* physical items that can be digitalized : letter, delivery slip, etc.